-A school can receive a Notice of Breach if it fails to correct a Notice of Concern or for certain violations of law that are serious enough to justify a heightened initial response.
+school can receive a Notice of Breach if it fails to correct a Notice of Concern or for certain violations of law that are serious enough to justify a heightened initial response.

 PEC will issue a Notice of Breach at a properly noticed public meeting.
 PEC's authorized representative(s) shall provide schools notice that they will be appearing on the PEC's agenda for the purposes of issuing a Notice of Breach at least 10 days prior to the meeting.
-As part of issuing a Notice of Breach, the PEC will establish expected outcomes and deadlines1 that must be met by the school.
-The deadline established for correction shall be no less than 10 days including holidays and weekends, unless the matter is an emergency matter2 in which case the deadline shall be no less than 72 hours.
+As part of issuing a Notice of Breach, the PEC will establish expected outcomes and deadlines that must be met by the school.
+The deadline established for correction shall be no less than 10 days including holidays and weekends, unless the matter is an emergency matter in which case the deadline shall be no less than 72 hours.

-2 Deadlines will vary depending on the urgency of the matter and the amount of time it takes to reasonably cure the concern.
+3 Deadlines will vary depending on the urgency of the matter and the amount of time it takes to reasonably cure the concern.

-3 An "emergency" refers to unforeseen circumstances that, if not addressed immediately by the public body, will likely result in injury or damage to persons or property or substantial financial loss to the public body PEC Charter Performance Review and Accountability System, PEC approval April 202221 | Page
+4 An "emergency" refers to unforeseen circumstances that, if not addressed immediately by the public body, will likely result in injury or damage to persons or property or substantial financial loss to the public body.